 Overwhelming Amounts of Color

 Sorry, maximalists, there is such a thing as too much color.
-In fact, an abundance of vibrant hues can turn your once relaxing into the epicenter of stress.
+In fact, according to Dunford, an abundance of vibrant hues can turn your once relaxing space into the epicenter of stress.

 “Highly saturated hues and multiple contrasting colors can be great for creating an energizing effect in humans; however, this combination is difficult to be around for extended periods of time and will lead to anxiety and stress,” Dunford says.